Bayesian Clustering via Fusing of Localized Densities: Introduction

 Though previous methods have utilized merging kernels to account for kernel misspecification, to our knowledge none have a formal Bayesian decision theoretic justification.
 Although FOLD requires combinatorial optimization when obtaining the point estimate, we suggest two reasonable approximations: one in which we reduce the optimization space to a smaller set of candidate clusterings, and another in which we use existing greedy algorithms to compute a locally-optimal solution.
 We also provide concrete theoretical guarantees for our procedure, including the result that as the sample size grows, the clustering point estimate converges to an oracle clustering rule.
 In addition, we list intuitive examples of oracle rules and empirically validate our asymptotic theory using a simple example.

 In Section \ref{section:methods}, we explain our clustering method from a Bayesian decision theoretic perspective, provide a framework for uncertainty quantification, and demonstrate how to implement FOLD in practice.
 In Section \ref{section:theory}, we show asymptotic concentration of FOLD for misspecified and well-specified regimes.
-We apply FOLD to synthetic data and a cell line data set in Section \ref{section:empirical}, showing excellent performance in both cases.
+We apply FOLD to a cell line data set in Section \ref{section:apps}, showing excellent performance.
 Finally, we provide concluding remarks and some extensions in Section \ref{section:discussion}.
+The Supplementary Material contains additional simulations and real-data examples, as well as proofs for all theoretical results.